Ranjith2804/Player-Authentication-System/README.md

 This project provides a complete, production-ready template for a secure REST API using **Java**, **Spring Boot**, and **JSON Web Tokens (JWT)**.
 It handles the entire authentication flow, from user registration with hashed passwords to validating tokens for protected resource access.

-Built with a clean, layered architecture, this service is designed to be both powerful and easy to understand.

 ## Features

 -   ✅ **Secure Registration:** `POST /api/auth/register` endpoint with BCrypt password hashing.